articles

 • Awful tea and coffee

 The Sala VIP is the only lounge in Malaga Airport.
-You can get in with a Priority Pass or a business class ticket.
-I got in with my Priority Pass.
-You could pay €35 for entry too.
-This isn’t good value, unless you plan to drink a lot of alcohol.
-The food isn’t good enough to pay €35.
-It’s better to spend that money in a restaurant outside.
+You can get in with a Priority Pass Card or a business class ticket.
+You can also pay for entry here.
+The cost is £27 for 3 hours.

 There was a massive queue at the entrance.
 We waited for 20 minutes to get in.
-I was worried that the lounge would be full, and we wouldn’t be allowed in.

 Malaga is a popular tourist destination for Brits.
 In summer, I think half the flights are from the UK!
 Most of the people in the lounge were Brits.
 The UK is becoming like the US.
 So many people have credit cards with lounge access.
 As such, airport lounges get very busy.

-The Space
+The Lounge

 The Malaga Airport Lounge is large and bright.
 There’s floor to ceiling windows.
 I didn't see any facilities like kids play area or business centre.
 I was only there for 30 minutes, however.
 I was also with my family, so I didn’t walk around much.